mmarmol88/trivia-game/readme.md

 #### Features

+- Game welcome page
+- Multiple question point value options
+- Score tracking button
+- Game restart

+##### Future Additions

+As the game develops the game logic will contain randomized questions, and timed as well as multi-player options.

 **Bronze:**
  An HTML page with a grid of buttons that serve as question selectors to begin the game.
 Once a button is clicked the corresponding question is displayed.
 The user can then choose an answer and notified wether the response is correct or incorrect etc..